 In order to qualify as a RIC, we must, in general, (1) annually, derive at least 90 percent of our gross income from dividends, interest, gains from the sale of securities and similar sources; (2) quarterly, meet certain investment diversification requirements; and (3) annually, distribute at least 90 percent of our investment company taxable income as a dividend.
 We may either distribute or retain our net capital gain from investments, but any net capital gain not distributed will be subject to corporate income tax and the excise tax described below to the extent not offset by the capital loss carryforward.
-We currently intend to retain and designate any net capital gain as "designated undistributed capital gains" under the rules of the Code.
+We have historically stated our intent to retain and designate any net capital gain as "designated undistributed capital gains" or "deemed dividends" under the rules of the Code.
+We currently intend to consider designating net capital gains for distribution as cash dividends, deemed dividends or some combination thereof.
 We will be subject to a four percent excise tax to the extent we fail to distribute at least 98 percent of our annual net ordinary income and 98.2 percent of our capital gain net income and would be subject to income tax to the extent we fail to distribute 100 percent of our investment company taxable income.
+As of January 1, 2013, we had capital loss carryforwards of \$20,146,763, which we intend to use to offset current year capital gains.